 - Family history.
 Some types of arthritis run in families, so you may be more likely to develop arthritis if your parents or siblings have the disorder.
-Your genes can make you more susceptible to environmental factors that may trigger arthritis.

 - Age.
 The risk of many types of arthritis — including osteoarthritis, rheumatoid arthritis and gout — increases with age.

 - Your sex.
-Women are more likely than are men to develop rheumatoid arthritis, while most of the people who have gout, another type of arthritis, are men.
+Women are more likely than men to develop rheumatoid arthritis, while most of the people who have gout, another type of arthritis, are men.

 - Previous joint injury.
 People who have injured a joint, perhaps while playing a sport, are more likely to eventually develop arthritis in that joint.

 - Obesity.
 Carrying excess pounds puts stress on joints, particularly your knees, hips and spine.
-Obese people have a higher risk of developing arthritis.
+People with obesity have a higher risk of developing arthritis.

 Severe arthritis, particularly if it affects your hands or arms, can make it difficult for you to do daily tasks.
 Arthritis of weight-bearing joints can keep you from walking comfortably or sitting up straight.
-In some cases, joints may become twisted and deformed.
+In some cases, joints may gradually lose their alignment and shape.